-AS: So another name for the disloyal were the no/no?
+Agnes: So another name for the disloyal were the no-no?

 Yeah.
 You couldn’t really say disloyal, because some of them objected just because their rights were taken away.
 Well the government shouldn’t put out a question like that anyway, you know.
-That’s for woman and men.
-If you’re at another camp and you said no/no, you went to Tule Lake.
+That’s for women and men.
+If you’re at another camp and you said no-no, you went to Tule Lake.
 The question was for everybody.

 It wasn’t the smartest thing but it was also brilliant, to keep all the resistors together.
-Did you see mainly Kibeis doing that to the “loyals” or was it a group of all different people?
+Did you see mainly Kibei doing that to the “loyals,” or was it a group of all different people?

-Yeah, the group that I knew of, was a complete mixture.
-There was a lot of people accusing different people for ratting on them.
+Yeah, the group that I knew of was a complete mixture.
+There were a lot of people accusing different people for ratting on them.
 It wasn’t a good atmosphere in the camp because of that.
 That was before the segregation took place.

 Did you see that mentality trickle down to the teenagers and younger kids or was it mostly just adults?